Overview

 • The Evapotranspiration (ET) method is a sophisticated method that automatically calculates the watering percentage using online weather data.
 It's similar to the Zimmerman method but it leverages more weather parameters, including your geolocation, altitude, solar radiation, and yearly baseline ET value.
 When selecting this method, you need to set the Baseline ETo value(you can click Detect Baseline ETo, which will detect the default baseline using your location) and elevation.
 This method is more aligned with industry standard.
 Details about ET and related options are explained below.

-• The Monthly method is similar to Manual method, but allows you to set a fixed watering percentage per month.
-This method is only available on firmware version 2.2.0 and above.
+• The Monthly method is similar to Manual method, but allows you to specify a fixed watering percentage per month.

 Each sprinkler program can be individually set to use or not use weather adjustment.
 The option is available in the program editing page.
-Please note that by default, when you create a sprinkler program, Use Weather Adjustment is unchecked, therefore if need to set this checkbox if you want the program to be affected by weather adjustment.
+Please note that by default, when you create a sprinkler program, Use Weather Adjustment is OFF, therefore you need to click this checkbox if you want it enable it.

 Technical Details on Weather Adjustment Methods